-Locking front panel buttons and IR remote control
+Locking front panel buttons & IR remote control

 This can be performed by pressing STANDBY/ON and FREEZE at the same time.
-All front panel buttons and IR remote control commands will be disabled, with the exception of repeating the above combination to un-lock the unit and for storing the current locked buttons setting (thus letting you make sure the unit always starts up with the buttons locked).
+All front panel buttons and IR remote commands will be disabled, with the exception of repeating the above combination to unlock the unit and for storing the current locked buttons setting (thus letting you make sure the unit always starts up with the buttons locked).
+The IR remote's LOCK and STORE buttons will always be active, giving another way to turn button/IR remote locking off.